open-contracting/software-development-handbook/docs/python/code.rst

 Tests
 -----

 Test code tends to be written once and only read when the test fails.
-As a result, test code tends to be poorly written, with a lot of copy pasting between test methods; however, this makes intent unclear.
+As a result, test code tends to be poorly written, with a lot of copy-pasting between test methods, which makes intent unclear.

 To write clear tests:

 -  Use `pytest.mark.parametrize <https://docs.pytest.org/en/stable/parametrize.html>`__ to test something with different inputs (like in `OCDS Kit <https://github.com/open-contracting/ocdskit/blob/master/tests/test_util.py>`__).
 -  Use `pytest.fixture <https://docs.pytest.org/en/stable/fixture.html>`__ to re-use test scaffolding (like in `OCDS Merge <https://github.com/open-contracting/ocds-merge/blob/master/tests/conftest.py>`__ or `Kingfisher Colab <https://github.com/open-contracting/kingfisher-colab/blob/master/tests/conftest.py>`__).